 American households most often have a car, and regularly they have two or three.
 But households in the S Lincoln Ave / W Green St neighborhood buck this trend.
 31.4% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.2% of U.S. neighborhoods.

-The freedom of moving to new places versus the comfort of home.
-How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
-NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
+Some neighborhoods have more internal cohesiveness than others.
+While other neighborhoods feel like a collection of strangers who just happen to live near each other.
+Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
+NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the S Lincoln Ave / W Green St neighborhood.
 In the S Lincoln Ave / W Green St neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 99.7% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.

 Did you know that the S Lincoln Ave / W Green St neighborhood has more Asian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 33.0% of this neighborhood's residents have Asian ancestry.